-During the first two quarter of fiscal year 2016, voluntary turnover rates (72 retirements and 164 resignations) are showing a slight downward trend.
+During the first quarter of fiscal year 2016, voluntary turnover rates (48 retirements and 82 resignations) are showing a slight downward trend.
 First-year and maintenance turnover remains high and is the focus for the department's employee retention efforts through the onboarding program and the cost-neutral salary adjustments that took effect July 1, 2015.
-Involuntary turnover rates have decreased from the first two quarters of FY 2015 (28 involuntary separations), with 17 involuntary separations (dismissals) in the first two quarters of FY 2016.
+Involuntary turnover rates have decreased from the first quarter of FY 2015 (13 involuntary separations), with four involuntary separations (dismissals) in the first quarter of FY 2016.